devopsdevelopmentplatform/ArmyKnife/README.md

 ### Prerequisites
 - Embrace the full ArmyKnife experience on Intel-based Mac or Ubuntu systems.
 While Arm-based Macs are compatible with most features, Virtualbox exclusions apply.
 Vagrant offers a seamless alternative for these cases.

-1. Login to your Docker Hub account so you can push images.
+1. log in to your Docker Hub account so you can push images.
 2. Copy `env_sample to .env so that the makefiles can find your secrets file
 3. run make setup-workstation
+4. You may have to run make setup-workstation several times because of the configuration that is added to ~/.bashrc